Akshat-Kalra/DSCI-100-FINAL-PROJECT/README.md

 * The results of the analysis include the evaluation of the classifiers' accuracy, the optimal K value selected, and a comparison between the models.
 Confusion matrices provide insights into the performance of the models in predicting the risk of fraud.

 > For detailed code and analysis, refer to the project_report.ipynb file.

+> Note: This is a showcase repository which is meant to showcase the final version of the project.
+This project was part of UBC DSCI 100 course required many steps in between including a proposal and a draft version.